Who we are

 Brendan Downey-Parish, General Manager Insights, Performance & Technology

-Kathryn joined Tourism New Zealand in July 2023 and her responsibilities include global brand strategy, marketing content, trade, social and digital experience, marketing planning and global partnerships.
+Brodie has over 15 years’ experience in brand storytelling and marketing communications.
+Her responsibilities include global brand strategy, marketing content, trade, social and digital experience, marketing planning and global partnerships.

 Natalie Haines, General Manager, People & Corporate Affairs